-Rather than giving up my dreams and thinking it wouldn’t be possible to travel anymore… I did the complete opposite!
+Rather than giving up my dreams and thinking it wouldn’t be possible to travel anymore, I did the opposite.
 I started tentatively thinking about the idea of going it alone.
 At first it was just a pipe dream, but the more I researched the more I discovered that there are lots of females out there, traveling solo and having the best time ever.

 Although it wasn’t an initial choice of mine, the more I’ve thought about it and the more I’ve planned and researched, the more I’ve realised that I want this!
 I want to travel solo.
 It makes so much more sense for me as a person to do so, and I’m confident that I made the right decision.

 Why, given the choice, would I deliberately choose to travel alone?

 The first point for me is freedom.
-Planning with my boyfriend made me realise that our trip would actually be about compromise.
+Planning with my boyfriend made me realise that our trip would be about compromise.
 Being such different people, we both wanted different things.
 We wanted to go to different places and do different things.
 I wanted to stay in hostels, he wanted more luxury, I wanted to party across South-East Asia, and he did not.
 I don’t think you should have to compromise for a trip this important and life-changing.
-Indeed I understand that you make small compromises in order to make your partner happy, but we were on complete opposite ends of the spectrum!
-Now… I get to go wherever I want whenever I want, and do whatever I want!
+I understand that you should make small compromises in order to make your partner happy, but we were on complete opposite ends of the spectrum!
+Now I get to go wherever I want whenever I want, and do whatever I want.
 It’s pure freedom.
 I’ll be able to have a completely lazy day if I want and not have to feel guilty, and I can go somewhere I want without having to worry if my partner doesn’t want to do the same.